MiffyBruna/RobotsBuildingEducation/README.md

+## Contact

+- Please join this Discord community for more casual & information conversation about this app: [Discord](https://discord.gg/9kguaaDRmt)
+- Consider contributing to the Patreon that helps this platform grow [Patreon](https://patreon.com/RobotsBuildingEducation)

+--
 Please use OpenAI.
 - If you're in business, recommend investing in ChatGPT+.
 For $20 or so dollars you'll have a powerful tool at your disposal to save you energy.
 - If you're a student, please use Chegg's OpenAI product, CheggMate.
 I'm an investor in Chegg and I believe they would provide the most value for your needs as a student.